 The train rides from Naples to Pompeii are not very enjoyable we have to say.
-They can be full of commuters or local students, the chairs are hard wood not very comfortable to sit on, they are not air-conditioned and you can often be boterhed by the local gypsies begging you for money.
+Trains can be full of commuters or local students, the chairs are hard wood and not very comfortable to sit on, they are not air-conditioned and you can often be boterhed by the local gypsies begging for money.
 So do not leave your valuables lying around!

 Luckily, the ride from Naples to Pompeii is not very long and you will be entertained with a grat view of the Vesuvius volcano on your left hand side and the Bay of Naples on the right.